 flatpak install flathub com.github.tchx84.Flatseal

-Do you really need to control permissions?
+Do you need to control permissions?

 That’s a subjective question and it totally depends on you.
 Thankfully, the desktop Linux apps are not as abusive as Android apps so far.